 New from DSV, Lumen is the top performing variety on the new Descriptive List.
-It features the highest gross output 105% ensuring maximum return for growers.
-Lumen was grown commercially for the first time in 2017 and produced some impressive performances, with many who were new to growing spring oilseed rape.
+It features the second highest gross output 106% ensuring maximum return for growers.
+Lumen was grown commercially for the first time in 2017.
+It took significant market share in 2018 producing some impressive yields, with many who were new to growing spring oilseed rape.

-Lumen has a the highest seed yield at 105% combined with a high oil content of 44.8% but by far its strongest asset is its early vigour in the spring, quickly establishing a strong rooting system and early leaf set helping to ensure maximum plant survival against potential flea beetle attack
+Lumen has a very high seed yield of 105% combined with a high oil content of 45% but by far its strongest asset is its early vigour in the spring, quickly establishing a strong rooting system and early leaf set helping to ensure maximum plant survival against potential flea beetle attack

 The very early maturity is also an attractive feature for growers hoping to get the crop harvested before a change in weather conditions.
 Lumen is relatively short (138cm) with excellent stem characteristics.